vipul2802/o365hq.com/content/blog/OneDrive Mobile App.md

 +++
 title = "OneDrive Mobile App"
-description = "OneDrive for Business and Office 365 enable employees to retain, share, and sync their files from any device.
-With OneDrive for Business it is simple to work with data within Office 365.
+description = "OneDrive for Business and Microsoft 365 enable employees to retain, share, and sync their files from any device.
+With OneDrive for Business it is simple to work with data within Microsoft 365.
 In the top toolbar, users can download the file, move it to another location, and more.
 In the Information pane, you can see recent activity for the file, and view and manage sharing directly from that pane." date = 2019-08-14

 [taxonomies]